 This is not true for every program, so look at the calendar.
 Important exceptions include several programs in Spain, Germany, Taiwan and Japan, amongst others.

 - Does UCEAP have summer programs?

-- Yes, they do!
-The easiest way to find them all in one place is to select the ‘Summer” button on the "Build Your Study Abroad" tool.
+- Yes, UCEAP does!
+The easiest way to find them all in one place is to select the “Summer” button under the “Term” filter through the "Find a Program” tool.

 - Can I intern, volunteer, or do lab research with UCEAP?

 Every program has different parameters for these opportunities.